Minimum coverage gives you just enough liability insurance to get on the road.

 What is minimum coverage?

 Unless you live in New Hampshire or Virginia, you must have liability insurance to drive a car.
-Minimum coverage is the lowest amount of liability coverage you’re allowed to have.
+Minimum coverage is the lowest amount of car insurance coverage you’re allowed to have.
 It may not cover you for all of your state’s requirements — for example, you may also need to buy uninsured motorist coverage or personal injury protection.

 Though minimum coverage may be enough to get you on the road, consider buying a higher level of coverage.
 Costs from auto accidents often exceed the limits of minimum coverage, and you’ll have to pay out of your own pocket if your insurance isn’t sufficient.